Flying Lotus: 2016–2018: Kuso

 On July 5, 2016, Ellison announced the start of Brainfeeder film division.
 Shortly after, at the Sundance NEXT festival, he premiered a short film titled Royal.
 It was later revealed to be part of his feature film directorial debut, Kuso.
 Kuso would star Hannibal Buress, Tim Heidecker and David Firth among others.
 Kuso featured new music from Ellison himself under both the Flying Lotus and Captain Murphy names, Aphex Twin, Busdriver, and Thundercat, among others.
 Kuso premiered at the Sundance Film Festival in 2017.
 On June 6, 2017, Ellison announced that Kuso would be released via the horror video streaming service Shudder, on July 21, 2017.
 Kuso was also confirmed a theatrical release in New York City and Los Angeles.
 Addressing the responsibility of the wide release of Kuso, on Twitter, Ellison praised Shudder, explaining he found it to be a suitable home for the film's release.

 On November 2, 2017, Ellison released a music video for a new song of his, "Post Requisite", and is "currently finishing his next studio album on Warp".
 He also wrote the soundtrack for the 2017 short film Blade Runner Black Out 2022 and has contributed music to the 2019 anime series Carole & Tuesday.

 2019: Flamagra

 On April 17, 2019, Ellison announced his sixth album, Flamagra, released via Warp on May 24, 2019.
 The first single off the album, "Fire Is Coming" featuring David Lynch, was released on the same day.
 On May 12, 2019, a second single, "More", was released alongside a music video directed by Shinichirō Watanabe.
 Flamagra (Instrumentals), an instrumental version of the original LP, was released in 2020.

-2021: Yasuke
+2021–present: Yasuke and Spirit Box

-In 2021, Flying Lotus released Yasuke, his score for the Netflix series Yasuke and his "full-length anime scoring debut" after a long history of contributing to other animation and film projects.
+In 2021, Flying Lotus released Yasuke, his score for the Netflix series of the same name and his "full-length anime scoring debut" after a long history of contributing to other animation and film projects.

 On June 16, 2022, Ellison released two singles, "You Don't Know" and "The Room", both featuring Devin Tracy.

+On October 29, 2024, Ellison surprise released an EP, Spirit Box.
+The EP included two previously released singles—the Twin Peaks inspired "Garmonbozia", and "Ingo Swann".

+Directing

+V/H/S/99

+Ellison directed the "Ozzy's Dungeon" segment for V/H/S/99, also written by him and Zoe Cooper.

+Ash

+Ellison directed the science fiction film Ash in 2023.
+The film was released on March 21, 2025.
+Flying Lotus also wrote the film's soundtrack, which was released March 19, 2025.